Poincar{\'e} series and linking of Legendrian knots: Introduction

 \section{Introduction}

-Let $(X,g)$ be a smooth ($\mathcal{C}^{\infty}$), compact, oriented, connected, Riemannian surface which has no boundary and which has \emph{negative curvature}.
-Given a nontrivial homotopy class $\mathbf{c}\in\pi_1(X)$, one can find a unique geodesic $c$ (parametrized by arc length) in the conjugacy class of $\mathbf{c}$~\cite[\S 3.8]{Kl}.
-We say that such a curve $c$ is a geodesic representative of $\mathbf{c}$ and we note that it is naturally oriented by $\mathbf{c}$.
-Similarly, any point $c\in X$ will be understood in the following as a geodesic representative of the trivial homotopy class in $\pi_1(X)$.
+Let $(X,g)$ be a smooth ($\mathcal{C}^{\infty}$), oriented, connected, closed Riemannian surface and which has \emph{negative curvature}.
+Given a nontrivial homotopy class $\mathbf{c}\in\pi_1(X)$, one can find a unique oriented geodesic $c$ (parametrized by arc length) in the conjugacy class of $\mathbf{c}$~\cite[\S 3.8]{Kl}.
+Similarly, any point $c\in X$ will be understood in the following as a closed geodesic representing the trivial homotopy class in $\pi_1(X)$.
+When the closed geodesic $c$ is embedded, we say that the geodesic is simple (including the case of a point).